-The Green Bay Packers Hall of Fame Inc. will induct former Packers Tim Harris and Greg Jennings at the 51st Hall of Fame Induction Banquet, it was announced today by Packers Hall of Fame Inc. President Tom Konop.
-The banquet is scheduled to be held Thursday, Sept.
+The Green Bay Packers Hall of Fame Inc. will induct former Packers Tim Harris and Greg Jennings at the 51st Hall of Fame Induction Banquet, it was announced by Packers Hall of Fame Inc. President Tom Konop.
+The banquet will be held Thursday, Sept.
 1, 2022, in the Lambeau Field Atrium.

-Information about tickets for the banquet, which begins with a cash bar at 4:00 p.m., with the dinner and program to start at 5:30 p.m., is still being finalized and will be released in the near future.
+The banquet begins with a cash bar at 4:00 p.m., with the dinner and program to start at 5:30 p.m.

 Linebacker Tim Harris was selected in the fourth round from Memphis in the 1986 NFL Draft by the Packers.
 He took over as a starter during his rookie season and immediately made an impact with eight sacks.
 He played five seasons overall in Green Bay, appearing in 76 games with 70 starts, and finished with 55 sacks, a total that ranks fourth in team history.
 He also recovered six fumbles and recorded two safeties.
 Harris enjoyed a banner year in 1989 by registering a Packers single-season record with 19½ sacks and earned Associated Press all-pro and Pro Bowl honors.
 He also earned all-pro accolades for his 1988 performance.
 Harris was known for celebrating his sacks with a playful, "six-guns salute" gesture.
 Harris played 10 seasons overall, including stints with San Francisco and Philadelphia.